Contact: Ian Szlazak

 Research, Writing and Presentations

-Ian is the author of numerous articles on ADR topics and is a frequently called-upon speaker/ lecturer at conferences, professional programs and universities.
-He was a regular instructor and assessor in Negotiation and Interviewing for the Skills Phase of the Bar Admission Course, Law Society of Upper Canada.
+Ian is the author of several articles on ADR topics and has been called - upon asa speaker/ lecturer at conferences, professional programs and universities.
+He was a instructor and assessor in Negotiation and Interviewing for the Skills Phase of the Bar Admission Course, Law Society of Upper Canada.
 His published work includes:

-A comprehensive list of Ian's presentations and training experience is available.
-A further list of published and unpublished work, including arbitration awards, also is available.
+A comprehensive list of Ian's presentations and training experience is available, as is a list of published and unpublished work, including arbitration awards.

 Third Party Approach